krittin-kulrat/ALERT/README.md

 For further details about the FALLALLD dataset, please visit the IEEE DataPort website: [FALLALLD: Comprehensive Dataset of Human Falls and Activities of Daily Living](https://ieee-dataport.org/open-access/fallalld-comprehensive-dataset-human-falls-and-activities-daily-living).

+### UMAFall
+We extend our sincere thanks to the team responsible for the UMAFall dataset.
+Their dedication to compiling this dataset and making it publicly available greatly contributes to the advancements in the field of fall detection and prevention.

+For more information and to access the UMAFall dataset, please visit the following link: [UMAFall Dataset on Figshare](https://figshare.com/articles/dataset/UMA_ADL_FALL_Dataset_zip/4214283?file=11826395).